translatettip/TTIP/fr/doc11.md

 development of good animal welfare practices and their implementation.
 5. The Committee described in Article X.15 [Joint Management Committee] may appoint a working group to implement this provision.]

-[EU: Article X.20: Collaboration in International Flora The Parties will collaborate in the international standard-setting bodies (OIE, Codex Alimentarious, IPPC, etc.), with a view to reaching mutually satisfactory outcomes.]
+### [EU: Article X.20: Collaboration in International Flora

-25
+The Parties will collaborate in the international standard-setting bodies (OIE, Codex Alimentarious, IPPC, etc.), with a view to reaching mutually satisfactory outcomes.]

-RESTREINT EU/EU RESTRICTED
+### [EU: Article X.21: Recognition and Termination of the Veterinary Agreements

-[EU: Article X.21: Recognition and Termination of the Veterinary Agreements The Parties recognize the achievements that have been accomplished under the Agreement between the European Community and the Government of the United States of America on sanitary measures to protect public and animal health in respect of trade in live animals and animal
+The Parties recognize the achievements that have been accomplished under the Agreement between the European Community and the Government of the United States of America on sanitary measures to protect public and animal health in respect of trade in live animals and animal